 - Preventive Services

-- Periodic follow-up care (regularly scheduled followup care, such as visits to monitor a chronic condition)
+- Periodic follow-up care (regularly scheduled follow-up care, such as visits to monitor a chronic condition)

 - Other care that is not Urgent Care

 To request a non-urgent appointment, you can call your local Plan Facility or request the appointment online.
-For appointment phone numbers, refer to our Provider Directory or call our Member Service Contact Center.
+For appointment phone numbers, refer to our Provider Directory or call Member Services.
 To request an appointment online, go to our website at kp.org.

 An Urgent Care need is one that requires prompt medical attention but is not an Emergency Medical Condition.
 If you think you may need Urgent Care, call the appropriate appointment or advice phone number at a Plan Facility.
-For phone numbers, refer to our Provider Directory or call our Member Service Contact Center.
+For phone numbers, refer to our Provider Directory or call Member Services.